RobertAhlin/rps-project2b/README.md

 The site will be developed to be responsive for different devices.

-The idear for this project it to make a playable game against the computer.
+The idea for this project it to make a playable game against the computer.
 First there should be an landing page that will show a hero image about the game and that is also will containg intructions on how to play the game.
 And as every gamer always want to win there are an option to enter cheat code.

+Use "godmode" as code to try it out.

 # <a id="user-experience"></a>User Experience